-Opening a Private Tab on Safari is quite simple, and there are multiple ways to do it, so you’re sure to find one that works for you.
+To engage private browsing in Safari, you need to open a Private Tab.
+It’s quite simple, and there are multiple ways to do it, so you’re sure to find one that works for you.

 - Open Safari;

-- Choose the “Private” option on the pop-up menu, then press “Done” on the bottom-right corner of the screen.
+- Tap Private on the pop-up menu, then press Done on the bottom-right corner of the screen.

 * The “x” stands for the number of tabs you currently have open.

 Shortcut for Private Browsing on Safari with iOS 16